tristanzickovich/ucr-cs100/textbook/C++/boost/smartpointers.md

 ###General Rules:
 To maintain its proper functionality, there are a few rules that come along with the scoped pointer.

-1. They **CANNOT** be copied: if you try to set another pointer equal to your scoped pointer (myPointer = myScopedPointer), you will get an error.
+1. They **CANNOT** be copied.
+	Trying to set another pointer equal to your scoped pointer (myPointer = myScopedPointer), results in an error.
+	This prevents the pointer from being deleted multiple times (incorrectly).
 2. They **CANNOT** be used inside containers: attempted use inside a container such as a vector will result in an error.
 If this is your intention, check out the shared pointers section.
 3. They **CAN** be swapped with another scoped pointer.
 	There is a built in swap function that allows you to swap scoped pointers.